-Be sure to keep your employee’s personal situation confidential unless you are specifically asked to share information with other team members.
+Keep your employee’s situation confidential unless you are specifically asked to share information with other team members.
 The security of knowing their privacy will be respected is critical, even in a close-knit healthcare practice.

 Recommended Reading: Your HR Awareness Month Compliance Check-Up

 With no absolute, set-in-stone standards for bereavement leave, it’s up to individual practices to create policies that balance the needs of their employees and the business.
 The biggest mistake would be not having a policy at all, as that can lead to confusion, inconsistency, and disengagement.

 HR for Health creates customized HR policies (including leave issues) for clients.
 With our guidance, you can help your team members through their grief while sidestepping legal matters.

 Did you know that HR for Health monitors all federal, state, and local laws and regulations that affect your practice?
 If you have questions about paid and unpaid time off issues — including bereavement leave —please get in touch with us.
 Schedule a consultation now to learn more.

 Quick note: This is not to be taken as legal or HR advice.
 Since employment laws change over time and can vary by location and industry, consult a lawyer or HR expert for specific guidance.
 Learn about HR for Health's HR services.